Azure Germany in CSP for Microsoft Cloud Germany

-When a new Microsoft Azure subscription is created in a customer tenant, the partner is granted owner rights on this subscription; however, the customer is not granted owner rights by default.
-Therefore, the customer cannot log in to the Microsoft Azure Management Portal and create/start/stop new Azure services for the specific subscription – the partner has to do this on behalf of the customer.
+When a new Microsoft Azure subscription is created in a customer tenant, the partner is granted owner rights on this subscription, however, the customer is not by default.
+Therefore, the customer cannot log into the Microsoft Azure Management Portal and create/start/stop new Azure services for that specific subscription – the partner has to do this on behalf of the customer.
 The partner can choose to grant the customer owner or contributor rights to the subscription in the Microsoft Azure Management Portal subscription settings.
-A customer with owner or contributor rights to a subscription can now log in to the portal to create/start/stop new Azure services under that subscription.
-The key thing is that once a customer has owner or contributor permissions on a subscription, they can make changes to services under this subscription that will potentially change consumption usage.
-The partner needs to be aware of this and ensure that they can contract, manage, support and bill the customer appropriately if the partner chooses to grant customers administrative credentials to the subscriptions.
-Please note that permissions can be applied at a service level as well.
+A customer with owner or contributor rights to a subscription can now log into the portal to create/start/stop new Azure services under that subscription.
+The key is that once a customer has owner or contributor permissions on a subscription, they can make changes to services under that subscription that will potentially change consumption usage.
+The partner needs to be aware of this and ensure they can contract, manage, support and note the customer appropriately if the partner chooses to grant customers administrative credentials to the subscriptions.
+Please note, permissions can be applied at a service level as well.

 Azure in CSP is built on the Azure deployment model, Azure Resource Manager (ARM).
 Most services are available via ARM and consequently via Azure in CSP.
 As services continue to move to support ARM, these services will become available through CSP.
-Available services are published via the Azure in CSP Release Notes document posted to the Partner Center Pricing and Offers page, and can be downloaded by partners.
+Available services are published via the Azure in CSP Release Notes document posted to the Partner Centre Pricing and Offers page and available to partners to download.
 Customers should contact their partner for information on available Azure services.

 Pay-as-you-go billing model

 Azure in CSP is a pay-as-you-go service.
-This means that partners only pay for the usage on services used inside a customer’s subscription.
-There are no minimum purchases or commitments, and subscriptions can be cancelled at any time.
+That means partners only pay for the usage on services used inside a customer’s subscription.
+There are no minimum purchases or commitments and subscriptions can be cancelled at any time.
 Payment is required for any outstanding fees incurred.